8.4 How to format extendedMeasurementOrFact tables

-Any data related to abiotic or biotic measurements, including sampling information and protocols can be included in the eMoF table.
-Measurement data can also go into the MeasurementOrFact extension, however OBIS recommends using the extendedMeasurementOrFact instead, particularly if your data is based on an Event core table.
+Any data related to abiotic or biotic measurements, including sampling information and protocols, can be included in the eMoF table.
+While you can also use the MeasurementOrFact extension, OBIS strongly recommends using extendedMeasurementOrFact instead, particularly if your data is formatted with an Event core.
+The key difference is that eMoF allows you to link measurements to either an event or an occurrence by including occurrenceID in the schema.
+This opens up many more opportunities to link your data with any kind of measurement!

 Required terms for eMoF include: